3.13 Child Protection Medical Examinations including injuries to non-mobile children

 In this case:

-• If there is a significant injury the child will need to go to the local Paediatric Assessment Unit to be assessed.
+- If there is a significant injury the child will need to go to the local Paediatric Assessment Unit to be assessed.
 They may require examination under an anaesthetic.
-In this situation the on-call Community Paediatrician in-hours (<13yrs) or Forensic Medical Practitioner (>13 yrs and/or out of hours) should be contacted to consider forensic sampling.
+In this situation the Mountain Healthcare Doctor (<13yrs) or Forensic Nurse Examiner (>13 yrs) should be contacted to consider forensic sampling.

-• The young person may require Sexually Transmitted Infection (STI) screening depending on the clinical assessment.
-In those over 13 this will be arranged through Integrated Contraception and Sexual Health Services (iCASH) but for those under 13 this will be arranged via the examining Community Paediatrician.
+- The young person may require Sexually Transmitted Infection (STI) screening depending on the clinical assessment.
+In those over 13 this will be arranged through Integrated Contraception and Sexual Health Services (iCASH) but for those under 13 this will be arranged via the examining Mountain Healthcare Doctor.
 Consideration should also be given to toxicology screening if history suggestive.

 3.2.2 Non recent sexual assault: This is an assault that has occurred more than 72 hours ago in pre pubertal child or more than 7 days ago in a post pubertal young person